MrudulaSatya/METEOR/README.md

 This code implements the METEOR metric for automatic machine translation evaluation.

 The reference paper used:
-Alon Lavie and Abhaya Agarwal.
-2007.
-Meteor: an automatic metric for mt evaluation with high levels of correlation with human judgments.
-In Proceedings of the Second Workshop on Statistical Machine Translation, StatMT ’07, pages 228–231, Stroudsburg, PA, USA.
-Association for Computational Linguistics.
+Satanjeev Banerjee and Alon Lavie.
+2005.
+METEOR:An Automatic Metric for MT Evaluation with Improved Correlation with Human Judgments.
+In Proceedings of the ACL Workshop on Intrinsic and Extrinsic Evaluation Measures for Machine Translation and/or Summarization, pages 65–72, Ann Arbor, Michigan, June.